rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 dance
 ```

 Let's tie this back together to our `break` example.
 You will notice that even with the multiple examples and new keywords above, we have **done nothing new** since our initial use of `break`.
 We are still asking a simple question: "is some condition true/false? if so, continue/stop."
-To express the `until` example with break:
+To express the `until` example with `break`:

 ```ruby
 music_stopped = false